Can I take a photo of a dress on a hanger and put it on a model using AI?

 |---|---|---|---|

-| Traditional Photoshoot | $500 - $3,000+ | Days/Weeks | High |
+| Traditional Photoshoot | $500 to $3,000+ | Days to weeks | High |

-| Photoshop (Manual) | $30 - $100/hr | Hours | Varies by artist |
+| Photoshop (Manual) | $30 to $100/hr | Hours | Varies by artist |

-| Nightjar | <$0.10 per image | Seconds | High (Product Preserved) |
+| Nightjar | Around $0.10 per image | Seconds | High (product details preserved) |